videowhisper/videowhisper-webrtc/README.md

 				}
   ```
 * RTMP broadcast to rtmp://streamingserver:1935/live with stream key Acccount/Stream?token=TOKEN&pin=PIN :
-- TOKEN is the universal STATIC_TOKEN from server configuration or account token when using accounts
+  * TOKEN is the universal STATIC_TOKEN from server configuration or account token when using accounts, not needed if using pin
-- PIN is the broadcastPin from account properties or stream properties retrieved from streamUrl account property
+  * PIN is the broadcastPin from account properties or stream properties retrieved from streamUrl account property
 * HLS playback can be done directly from streaming server ( https://streamingserver:1936/hls/Account/TestStream/index.m3u8?key=NGINX_KEY ) for testing or trough videowhisper nodejs server for access control and stats ( https://videowhisper:3000/hls/Account/Stream/index.m3u8?token=TOKEN&pin=PIN ):
-- TOKEN is the universal STATIC_TOKEN from server configuration or account token when using accounts
+  * TOKEN is the universal STATIC_TOKEN from server configuration or account token when using accounts, not needed if using pin
-- PIN can be playbackPin from account properties or stream properties retrieved from streamUrl account property
+  * PIN can be playbackPin from account properties or stream properties retrieved from streamUrl account property
 * stream properties are retrieved on broadcast/playback from streamUrl?stream={Stream}&token{account token}=&type={broadcast/playback} and expects json encoded data (broadcastPin or playbackPin)